glennklockwood/myhadoop/README.md

 IP over InfiniBand interface.

-The examples/ directory contains torque-bootstrap.qsub that illustrates how a user may use myhadoop-boostrap.sh in a Torque environment.
+The examples/ directory contains torque-bootstrap.qsub that illustrates how a user may use myhadoop-boostrap.sh in all supported batch environment.
 He or she simply has to submit this script and wait for "setenv.sourceme" to appear in his or her directory.
 Once it appears, he or she can "cat" the file and follow the instructions contained within to get to an environment where he or she can begin interacting with his or her cluster using the "hadoop" command.